Prenatal development: Methamphetamine

 Prenatal methamphetamine exposure has shown to negatively impact brain development and behavioral functioning.
 A 2019 study further investigated neurocognitive and neurodevelopmental effects of prenatal methamphetamine exposure.
 This study had two groups, one containing children who were prenatally exposed to methamphetamine but no other illicit drugs and one containing children who met diagnosis criteria for ADHD but were not prenatally exposed to any illicit substance.
 Both groups of children completed intelligence measures to compute an IQ.
 Study results showed that the prenatally exposed children performed lower on the intelligence measures than their non-exposed peers with ADHD.
 The study results also suggest that prenatal exposure to methamphetamine may negatively impact processing speed as children develop.

 Alcohol

-Maternal alcohol use leads to disruptions of the fetus's brain development, interferes with the fetus's cell development and organization, and affects the maturation of the central nervous system.
+Maternal alcohol use leads to disruptions of the fetus' brain development, interferes with the fetus' cell development and organization, and affects the maturation of the central nervous system.
 Even small amounts of alcohol use can cause lower height, weight and head size at birth and higher aggressiveness and lower intelligence during childhood.
 Fetal alcohol spectrum disorder is a developmental disorder that is a consequence of heavy alcohol intake by the mother during pregnancy.
 Children with FASD have a variety of distinctive facial features, heart problems, and cognitive problems such as developmental disabilities, attention difficulties, and memory deficits.